darrylcauldwell/darrylcauldwell.github.io/_posts/2016-06-29-wordpress-to-google-pages.markdown

 cd *yourproject*
 jekyll build
 git add .
-git commit -m "changed theme to lanyon" git push -u origin master
+git commit -m "imports old blog posts" git push -u origin master

 <H1>Redirect URL</H1>
 Once your happy that your website is fully funcional on the URL *yourproject*.github.io you can then add a DNS alias to point your domain name to the new site.
 After a few days if your still happy you can then remove your account from previous hosting company.